yinnyC/Lunch-Chat/README.md

 - Flask -  A python based server-side architecture used for url routing.
 - Jinja2 - A front-end templating library compatible with flask.
 - Firebase - A Backend-as-a-Service used for user authentication and realtime database.
+- Pyrebase - A python wrapper for the Firebase API.

 ## Use: